kravitexx/Meaning_Finder/README.md

 ## Usage

 1. Navigate to any webpage with text.
-2. Highlight the word you want to define.
+2. Highlight the word or paragraph you want to define.
-3. The meaning of the word will be displayed in the extension's popup.
+3. The meaning of the word or paragraph will be displayed in the extension's popup.

 ## Technologies Used